Sporting de Gijón: Stadium

-El Molinón, with a capacity for 29,029 spectators, holds the games of Sporting de Gijón.
+El Molinón, with a capacity for 29,371 spectators, holds the games of Sporting de Gijón.

 Despite existing since at least 1908, Sporting did not start to use it until 1915.
 Before this year, the club played its games in different zones of the city.
 Firstly at San Lorenzo beach and later in the pitches of Prau Redondu (near El Humedal), La Matona in Somió, that was rented by the club for three months by paying 100 pesetas, and La Flor de Valencia in La Guía.

 In 2018, the stadium was renamed as El Molinón-Enrique Castro "Quini" after the death of the club's all-time top scorer Quini.

 Academy

 The Escuela de Fútbol de Mareo is the training ground and academy base of Sporting de Gijón.
 It was opened on 28 March 1978 and it also has the club headquarters in it.

 Located just 7 km away from the city center and covering 112,000 m2, it is used for training and youth teams matches.
 At present, facilities include inter alia, eight pitches, one service building (including team catering areas), a gymnasium, and a medical centre.
 The main pitch, where Sporting de Gijón B plays its games, is called Campo Pepe Ortiz and has a capacity for 3,000 people.

-Mareo is a very prolific cantera, where several international football players grown being widely famous like Eloy, Ablanedo, Luis Enrique, Abelardo, Manjarín, Juanele or David Villa, World Champion in 2010 with the Spain national team.
+Mareo is a very prolific cantera, where several international football players grown being widely famous like Eloy, Ablanedo, Luis Enrique, Abelardo, Manjarín, Juanele and David Villa, a World Champion in 2010 with the Spain national team.

 In addition to Mareo, Sporting Gijón has a second academy located in Logroño, also called Mareo.

 Supporters

 Sporting de Gijón supporters commonly call themselves Sportinguistas in order to show their dedication to the club.
-Sportinguistas are widely regarded as one of the most loyal, traveler, and cheerful supporter groups in La Liga, providing one of the best atmospheres in the competition.
+Sportinguistas are widely regarded as one of the most loyal, best travelling, and most cheerful supporter groups in La Liga, providing one of the best atmospheres in the competition.
 When following their team in large groups through the country, they are referred to as La Mareona, Spanish for The Big Tide, composed mainly by 240 groups of supporters or peñas.

 About 300,000 fans showed up when Sporting's promotion was celebrated in June 2008.

 Sporting finished the 2015–16 season with 23,400 season tickets; this record would be beaten in August 2016, when the club reached the 24,078 tickets sold, and again in the 2017–18 season, with 24,402 season tickets despite suffering a relegation in the previous season.